Pranav0607-boom/Talent-Pool-Form./README.md

 # Talent-Pool-Form.<Front-end>
 NTCPWC Talent Pool Form - Basic details and Documents of Employee.
-Used - Html, Inline CSS and Bootstrap.
+Frontend Used - Html, Inline CSS and Bootstrap.